Financial Aid and Scholarships

 Studying abroad can be affordable!
 Many programs offer the same tuition rates as Kent State, and some programs even have lower tuition.

-It is also possible to use most Kent State scholarships for study abroad costs.
-If you receive a tuition waiver, that can also be applied to eligible study abroad programs.
+It is also possible to use most Kent State scholarships for education abroad costs.
+If you receive a tuition waiver, that can also be applied to eligible education abroad programs.
 It is important to note that if you do receive a tuition waiver, you must make sure to tell your Education Abroad Advisor.

-For more information, contact Financial Aid Counselor Alana Thompson at email@example.com or (330) 672-3209.
-Or visit the "Steps to Receive Financial Aid for Education Abroad Programs" page here: http://www.kent.edu/financialaid/education-abroad-financial-aid
+For more information, contact Financial Aid at firstname.lastname@example.org or visit the "Steps to Receive Financial Aid for Education Abroad Programs" page here: https://www.kent.edu/financialaid/education-abroad-financial-aid

-There are many opportunities to apply for study abroad scholarships.
-The listing provided is not a comprehensive list, so students are encouraged to search for additional scholarships.
+There are many opportunities to apply for education abroad scholarships.
+The listing provided is not a comprehensive list; so, students are encouraged to search for additional scholarships.
 It is important to start researching scholarships early, as many have early deadlines of up to a year in advance.

-Additionally, some study abroad programs include scholarships that help pay for things such as tuition or flights.
-These programs can found by going to the Program Search page and selecting ‘Yes’ in the parameter box that says Program Specific Scholarship.
+Additionally, some education abroad programs include scholarships that help pay for things such as tuition or flights.
+These programs can be found by going to the Program Search page and selecting ‘Yes’ in the parameter box that says Program Specific Scholarship.

 I have not applied for financial aid.
 What do I need to do?